Hopf Ideals, Integrality, and Automorphisms of Quantum Groups at Roots of 1: Integral Form of Coalgebras

 The automorphism $\Kinvaut$ is given for certain power generators in \eqref{eq:XJ-form} and \eqref{eq:XI-form}.
 Here, we regard it as a factor of the antipode, which takes values over the same ring as the coproduct.
 We deduce integrality for the $\hat\Epw_\alpha$ from the respective equations.

 The integrality of these expressions suggests that the normalized generators above produce integral coproducts for all Lie types and roots of unity. \begin{conj} Let $z\in\wordsetmax$\,.
-The set of $\hat\Epw_w$ for $w\leqRB z$ generate a $\bbz$-Hopf subalgebra of $\Uzg$\,. \end{conj}
+The set of $\hat\Epw_w$ for $w\leqRB z$ together with all $L_i$ generate a $\bbz$-Hopf subalgebra of $\Uzg$\,. \end{conj}